ilyapvl/tcompiler/README.md

 ## Code generation
 Currently there are problems with bufferizing MLIR IR from C++ code, so `--one-shot-bufferize` pass is performed by an external call to `mlir-opt` (found automatically by CMake).
 All other lowering passes are done in `runLoweringPipeline()` internally.
 Current llvm optimization level is None, optimizing passes will be implemented

+## Running
+To run a compiled program, you need to link its obj file with libmlir_c_runner_utils library.
+Also you need a driver - an external program that is responsible for transmitting and recieving data.
+Loading data from external files is also left to driver.
+Driver's realization should not depend on a platform; however, `driver.cpp` file given here was only tested on Apple arm64 with arm64-apple-darwin target triple.
+To build the final executable, run those commands:

+- `./tcompiler ../models/test_model.onnx --target-triple="arm64-apple-darwin" -o model.o`
+- `clang++ -c <driver_path> -o driver.o`
+- `clang++ <driver_obj_path> model.o -L${MLIR_LIBRARY_PATH} -lmlir_c_runner_utils -o main_model`
+- `./main_model`

+This driver runs a simple `test_model.onnx` (see `test.py` to see how the model was built) and checks the result

 ## Testing

 Run all tests: